Frequently Asked Questions

 You have a few choices of where to stay.
 You can stay in Sault Ste.
 Marie and drive out for the courses or you can stay in Havilland Bay at McCauleys Motel.
 One of our teaching climbs is across the road.
 You can also stay at our Bed and Breakfast on our property.

-There is a store in Batchawana and one in Havilland Bay.
+There is a store in Havilland Bay.
+10 minutes south

 There is a restaurant in Havilland Bay as well as one in Harmony Beach.